EvilAly/Info/README.md

-- 👋 Hi, I’m @ajw0120
+- 👋 Hi, I’m @EvilAly
-- 👀 I’m interested in Java and Python
+- 👀 I’m interested in Java, Python, and relational databases
-- 🌱 I’m currently learning Java and PHP
+- 🌱 This github is a collection of my coursework, divided by class.

 <!---